RESTFul APIs: Security Tips

 This is the fifth article in a five part series on RESTful APIs.

 Keep the design as simple as possible.
 Simple is more secure.
 Remove unused stuff, refactor the code.
-The chain is as strong as the weakest link
+A chain is as strong as its weakest link.

 Always hash passwords in databases.
 That way, if somebody steals the database, it cannot have the password of the users.
 Users might reuse passwords and that is a major security risk.

 Always validate requests server-side and never trust your users.
 Control your inputs and outputs and keep the software up to date.
 Filter input data properly (avoid NoSQL injection).

 Only give the user enough privileges to do its job, no more, no less.
 This applies with trust, giving a user as much trust as necessary to do their jobs.
 A user might delete a resource by mistake.

 Expect the unexpected.
 Identify, and deal with exceptions.

 Give out the least amount of information as possible.
 This is called security through obscurity.
 Even though it is not that powerful on its own, it helps other methods used with it.
 Saying that an email is already taken or that the password is wrong gives information about your system to the attacker.
 Trying to access a banking account from my banking account technically would mean a 403 should be given because I am authenticated but forbidden to take that action, but that implies that the account exists and that is a security leak.
 Now the attacker knows for sure.

 You have to carefully manage the information given to the user so that it can successfully do his job and deter the hacking process.